circleci/circleci-docs/jekyll/_cci1/test-metadata.md

 If you have multiple JUnit test reports from running more than one test suite or runner, you can merge them together using the third-party NodeJS CLI tool, [junit-merge](https://www.npmjs.com/package/junit-merge).

-This tool can combine the reports into a single file that our test summery system can parse and give you correct test totals.
+This tool can combine the reports into a single file that our test summary system can parse and give you correct test totals.

 ## API